-You should know that in China, consumers spend a lot of time online, especially on social media, to find potential brands and products that fit their need.
+You should know that in China, consumers spend a lot of time online, especially on social media, to find potential brands and products that fit their needs.
 However, in China western digital platforms are banned, therefore, brands should make their marketing efforts on Chinese channels.

 Baidu SEO strategy to rank you first on the Chinese search engine

-Google is banned in China, however there is a solution, namely Baidu.
+Google is banned in China, however, there is a solution, namely Baidu.
 Baidu is the main search engine for finding information in China, so the brand that wants to be recognizable among Chinese consumers should open an account on Baidu.